raunelgarcia/front-end-framework/README.md

 ```

 Replace YOUR_GITHUB_USERNAME with your GitHub username and YOUR_GITHUB_TOKEN with a personal access
-token generated from your GitHub account with read:packages permissions.
+token(the one you safe before) generated from your GitHub account with read:packages permissions.

 ### Install User Certificate in Git

 Open the following
 link: https://everisgroup.sharepoint.com/sites/Zscaler/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FZscaler%2FShared%20Documents%2FKnown%20Issues%2FFixes%2FWindows&viewid=a2c69b76%2Dc9ca%2D4e54%2D987b%2D3c3835a729e3
 Locate the file named "Zscaler_USER_EnvironmentVariables.exe", download it to your computer and execute it.
+Ensure you execute the process with Administrator privileges to guarantee all necessary permissions are granted.
 ## Setting Up Appium Environment

 Step 1: Install Node.js